lmnch/lrclient/README.md

 The endpoint file that should be used can be selected by its path when using the [send command](#lrc-send-endpoint).

-### Result type

-The result time determines how the http response is handled and returned.
-TODO: improve

 ## Environments